Is it okay for your dog to sleep in bed with you? What if your dog growls or snaps at you in bed?

 First, the short answer.
 If everybody who uses the bed is comfortable and safe, I have no problem just because one (or more) of you happens to be a dog.
-Letting Dogalini share the bed with you will not make her “dominant” or create behavior problems that don’t already exist.
+Letting your pup share the bed with you will not make her “dominant” or create behavior problems that don’t already exist.
 It will make your bed hairy and smelly, but if that doesn’t bother you then it doesn’t bother me.

 And now, 7 instances when your dog shouldn’t share your bed, or at least not share it automatically:

-1. During Housetraining
+1. During housetraining

 Confinement between toilet outings makes housetraining much more efficient.
 A big puppy can get off the bed and go pee and poop in a corner overnight; a very tiny puppy may find that the end of the bed is far enough from her sleeping spot to make a nice toilet.
-A puppy in an appropriately sized crate will hold it but whine or scratch to let you know she needs a break.
+However, a puppy in an appropriately sized crate will hold it but whine or scratch to let you know she needs a break.
 Get up and take her out, then put her back to bed.
 In her crate.